huntertran/blog/source/_posts/20201008-Grammar-Regex-Pattern-for-NLTK-Part-of-Speech-Tagging.md

 # 1. Part-of-Speech tagging
 <a id="markdown-part-of-speech-tagging" name="part-of-speech-tagging"></a>

-This action simply _**tag**_ your tokenized words with the word type, for example, Verb, noun, adjective, etc.
+This action simply _**tag**_ your tokenized words with the word type, for example, verb, noun, adjective, etc.

 ## 1.1.
 The tags and explanations
 <a id="markdown-the-tags-and-explanations" name="the-tags-and-explanations"></a>